Active ingredients: phenoxymethylpenicillin

 What it is used for

-Treatment of mild to moderately severe infections caused by penicillin sensitive staphylococci, pneumococci, gonococci, and haemolytic streptococci; prevention of bacterial endocarditis in patients with congenital and/or rheumatic heart lesions who are about to undergo dental procedures or minor upper respiratory tract surgery or instrumentation.
-INDICATIONS AS AT 22 December 1998:When oral therapy is required in the treatment of mild to moderately severe infections due to penicillin sensitive organisms.
+Treatment of mild to moderately severe infections due to penicillin sensitive staphylococci, pneumococci, gonococci and haemolytic streptococci infections.
 Therapy should be guided by bacteriological studies, including sensitivity tests, and by clinical response.
-For prophylactic use in recent streptococcal infections including the prevention of recurrence following rhematic fever and/or Sydenham's chorea and to prevent bacterial endocarditis in patients with rheumatic fever and/pr congenital heart disease who are about to undergo dental or upper respiratory surgery or instrumentation.
-Note Oral penicillin should not be used as adjunctive prophylaxis for genitourinary instrumentation or surgery, lower intestinal tract surgery, sigmoidoscopy or childbirth.
+For prophylactic use in recurrent streptococcal infections including the prevention of recurrence following rheumatic fever and/or Sydenham's chorea and to prevent bacterial endocarditis in patients with rheumatic fever and/or congenital heart disease who are about to undergo dental or upper respiratory surgery or instrumentation.
+Note: Oral penicillin should not be used as adjunctive prophylaxis for genitourinary instrumentation or surgery, lower intestinal tract surgery, sigmoidoscopy or complications of childbirth.

 How to take it

 The way to take this medicine is: Oral.
 This medicine is taken by mouth.

 - Store at 2 to 8 degrees Celsius

 - Do not Freeze

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.